-Non-renewable resources are used to create polyester which is why it is non-biodegradable.
-The extraction process from fossil fuels also releases high levels of carbon footprints which is harmful for the environment.
+Non-renewable resources are used to create polyester, which is why it is non-biodegradable.
+The extraction process from fossil fuels also releases high levels of carbon footprints which is harmful to the environment.

 It is completely natural to ask how the toxicity of polyester fabrics translates in real life.
 Especially when it comes to sleeping: Will polyester bedding actually harm you?